“What’s in it for me?”

 To find out the need, your sales approach has to start asking the big questions that was mentioned before – “What’s in it for me?”.

-You need to find the problem and then the solution.
+You need to find the problem and then you provide solution.
 If there is no problem, then there is no need for your product (meaning limited sales).

 It’s okay to get emotional